 While most foul weather gear 30 years ago was made out of welded PVC or a similar plastic sheet, most gear is now made out of a nylon or polyester base fabric with a variety of waterproof coatings.
 But PVC gear is still popular among fishermen due to its slick exterior, which makes it easier to clean up after a day of angling.
 PVC gear also tends to be the least expensive for short-term or occasional use.
 Finally, heavyweight PVC gear is the choice of commercial fishermen for its durability and slick surface.
 Look for Grundéns products on this site.

-Racing gear is made for use in very wet conditions, with strenuous activity and the possibility of complete immersion.
+Dinghy gear is made for use in very wet conditions, with strenuous activity and the possibility of complete immersion.
 Very active sailors require extreme mobility, tight closures to keep water out and light weight for comfort.
-Racing gear is generally a simple shell worn over a rash guard or fleece.
+Dinghy gear is generally a simple shell worn over a rash guard or fleece.
 Check our selection from Zhik, which is very popular in the Laser and Laser Radial classes.
-Racing gear is more expensive and has more features, like the use of stretch fabric, more comprehensive hoods and additional pockets.
+Dinghy gear is more expensive and has more features, like the use of stretch fabric, more comprehensive hoods and additional pockets.
 Ronstan, Gill and SLAM are brands to check.

 Breathable fabrics allow water vapor, but not liquid water, to pass through them.
 Two methods make this water transfer process work; either mechanical passage (through microscopic pores small enough to block liquid water molecules, but large enough for water vapor molecules) or chemical passage through a non-porous coating.
 When the heat and humidity are greater inside than outside your clothing, a breathable fabric acts like a water pump and transfers moisture to the outside of the garment.
 The more effective the fabric is in removing moisture, the more breathable the clothing system and the less likely it is that you will feel cold and clammy or hot and sticky.